University of the People review and FAQ

 Fake news and reviews on websites, media outlets, Internet forums, YouTube etc.

-Moreover, University of the People's sales reps or ambassadors, who often disguise themselves as students, write hundreds of fake reviews on the Internet (Quora, Wikipedia, Medium, Reddit, Facebook, YouTube, TrustPilot, LinkedIn, forums of various kinds etc.) saying that UoPeople is "wonderful", "a dream come true", "free", "the best university in the world" and other nonsense.
-Some spammers also claim to have met "the best professors in the world"; too bad UoPeople.edu notoriously has no professors: it is no accident that all these self-described students always omit to mention the names of their alleged professors.
-They will also tell you to "contact me and ask me anything else", that is to say: pure spam.
+Moreover, University of the People's sales reps or "ambassadors", who often disguise themselves as students, write hundreds of fake reviews on the internet (Quora, Wikipedia, Medium, Reddit, Facebook, YouTube, TrustPilot, LinkedIn, forums of various kinds, etc.), claiming that UoPeople is "wonderful", "a dream come true", "free", "the best university in the world" and other nonsense.
+Some spammers even claim to have met "the best professors in the world".
+Too bad UoPeople.edu notoriously has no professors: it is no coincidence that all these people conveniently omit the names of their alleged professors.
+They will also encourage you to "contact me and ask me anything else", which is nothing more than pure spam.

-University of the People also forces people from Africa or Asia, who are not students and have never attended UoPeople, to write "reviews", especially on Facebook and Trustpilot.
-These "reviews" are like "thank you free university", "great free American university", "I like the scholarships", "I'm honored to use UoPeople.edu" etc. usually with five stars or a thumbs up.
-These reviewers have no idea what they are talking about: they still have to pay the admission fee and have only watched some UoPeople.edu commercials without actually logging in to the website.
-UoPeople mostly uses them to inflate the average rating on Facebook.
+University of the People also forces people from Africa and Asia, who are not students and have never attended UoPeople, to write fake reviews, especially on Facebook and Trustpilot.
+These reviews include phrases like "thank you free university", "great free American university", "I like the scholarships", and "I'm honored to use UoPeople.edu", usually accompanied by five-star ratings or a thumbs-up.
+These reviewers have no idea what they are talking about: they still have to pay the admission fee and have only watched a few UoPeople.edu commercials without ever logging into the website.
+UoPeople primarily uses these fake reviews to artificially inflate its average rating on Facebook.

-Sarah Vanunu used to be the PR manager of UoPeople.edu.
-She worked (and still works) in her town in Israel.
-Her main goal was to spread fake news about UoPeople all over the Internet and make sure nobody mentioned "Israel".
-Indeed, UoPeople is located in Israel but doesn't want you to talk about Israel, otherwise they would lose their Arab customers, who don't know they are sending money to an Israeli organization.
-To make a long story short, whenever you mentioned Israel — e.g. to say that UoPeople's owner Shai Reshef is from Israel — you got an email from Sarah Vanunu asking you to delete/censor the word "Israel".
-We refused to remove Israel, so we received a threatening letter from a self-described "UoPeople.edu attorney" stating that UoPeople would file a lawsuit against us.
-If we remember correctly, the name of this idiot was Asaf Wolff — we have no idea who he really is, honestly.
-Anyway, we ignored his threats and deleted his letters.
-A few years later, we found out that Sarah Vanunu got fed up with being a representative of a scam: she left University of the People and now works for a more honest company.
-At the time of writing, Lindsay Pullen from Pennsylvania and Maor Galmor from Israel are serving as spammers-in-chief, but it is understood that these people can change again.
-Update: (2023) as we predicted, they have just abandoned the UoPeople scam.
-Therefore, it is unclear who are the current spammers.
+Sarah Vanunu was the former PR manager of UoPeople.edu.
+She worked (and still works) in her hometown in Israel.
+Her main job was to spread fake news about UoPeople across the internet while ensuring that nobody mentioned "Israel".
+The reason is simple: UoPeople is based in Israel but does not want people to know, particularly its Arab customers who are unaware that they are sending money to an Israeli organization.
+To put it plainly, whenever someone mentioned Israel—such as pointing out that UoPeople's owner, Shai Reshef, is from Israel—Sarah Vanunu would send an email demanding that the word "Israel" be removed or censored.
+When we refused to comply, we received a threatening letter from a "UoPeople.edu attorney", who claimed that UoPeople would take legal action against us.
+If we remember correctly, his name was Asaf Wolff, although we have no idea who he really is.
+In any case, we ignored his threats and deleted his letters.
+A few years later, we discovered that Sarah Vanunu had grown tired of representing a scam.
+She left the University of the People and now works for a more legitimate company.
+At the time of writing, Lindsay Pullen from Pennsylvania and Maor Galmor from Israel have taken over as the primary PR manipulators, but it is understood that these roles can change frequently.
+Update (2023): as predicted, they have now abandoned the UoPeople scam.
+As of now, it remains unclear who the current PR spammers are.

-UoPeople claims to have developed a mobile app for iOS and Android to help poor people who can only access the Internet through slow connections.
-However, neither Google Play nor the Apple App Store has ever had this imaginary genuine app (there are a few fake apps instead).
-Actually, UoPeople's subscription-based website — the non-refundable entry fee to visit the real website (and not just the promotional part) is $60 — is slow on all low-end mobile devices, and reading the pages is difficult: it uses a basic Moodle installation on shared hosting — they don't even have their own servers — which is not optimized for mobile devices, and is often slow on desktop computers too.
-Curiously, they issue "degrees" in computer science, but their website is clunky and they can't develop a decent mobile app.
+UoPeople claims to have developed a mobile app for iOS and Android to help poor people who can only access the internet through slow connections.
+However, neither Google Play nor the Apple App Store has ever had this app; only a few unrelated fake apps exist instead.
+In reality, UoPeople's subscription-based website—which requires a non-refundable $60 entry fee just to access the actual platform (beyond the promotional content)—performs poorly on all low-end mobile devices, making navigation difficult.
+The reason is simple: UoPeople runs on a basic Moodle installation on shared hosting—they don't even have their own servers—meaning the site is not optimized for mobile devices and often runs slowly on desktop computers as well.
+Ironically, UoPeople offers degrees in computer science, but their own website is clunky, outdated, and they have failed to develop a functional mobile app.

-Actually, at UoPeople there is no such thing as a real graduation ceremony.
-Being a diploma mill, you will get your piece of paper by mail after you pay all the fees, that's it.
-However, UoPeople uploaded an amateur video showing a (very long) list of names who got the diploma by mail: therefore, we understand this is what UoPeople means by "beautiful graduation ceremony".
+Actually, at UoPeople, there is no such thing as a real graduation ceremony.
+Being a diploma mill, you simply receive your piece of paper by mail after paying all the required fees.
+That's it.
+However, UoPeople uploaded an amateur video showing a very long list of names of people who received their diplomas by mail.
+Apparently, this is what UoPeople considers a "beautiful graduation ceremony".

 Wikipedia

-UoPeople.edu has been bombarding Wikipedia with ads, fake stories and fake pictures for a long time.
-Needless to say, most Wikipedia editors now consider UoPeople accounts a real nuisance, for example the paid users Weatherextremes and SimoneBilesStan (now banned), who use Wikipedia just to spread fake news and sponsored articles about University of the people.
-The latter spammer uses the words "Simone" and "Biles" in the username (without Simone Biles' permission), claiming that Simone Biles is a "UoPeople student and ambassador", which is false.
-Read our article to learn more about this new scam.
+UoPeople.edu has been bombarding Wikipedia with ads, fake stories, and fake pictures for a long time.
+As a result, most Wikipedia editors now consider UoPeople accounts to be a real nuisance.
+For example, paid users like Weatherextremes and SimoneBilesStan (now banned) have used Wikipedia solely to spread fake news and sponsored articles about University of the People.
+The latter spammer even incorporated the names "Simone" and "Biles" into their username, without Simone Biles' permission, to falsely claim that she is a "UoPeople student and ambassador", which is completely untrue.
+Read our article to learn more about this scam.

 Reddit